IN CONVERSATION

 We are talking about a massive uprooting of India and pushing people into destitution.
 At the same time, a few handfuls of people gain hugely by grabbing their land, water, food, and electricity—grabbing everything that should be a public and common good.

 First is the issue of the farmer’s suicide—from where is it coming?
 Indian farmers have never committed suicide.
-Farmers have been resilient and strong, but that is because they controlled their destiny.
-Today, Indian farmers’ fate is controlled by seed corporations like Monsanto, who come with things like BP cotton seeds, promise miracles, and promise they will become millionaires.
-The agents encourage the farmers to mortgage their land—to get the new seeds on credit.
+Farmers have been resilient and strong, but only because they controlled their own destiny.
+Today, Indian farmers’ fate is controlled by seed corporations like Monsanto, which come with things like BP cotton seeds, promise miracles, and promise they will become millionaires.
+The agents encourage farmers to mortgage their land to obtain new seeds on credit.
 The new seeds get new diseases, so farmers must also take pesticides on credit.
 And before you know it, in one to two years, the farmer gets into such deep debt that he knows he will lose his land; he commits suicide.
 I am saying “he” because men mainly go into town to get news about the new miracle seed.
 Women are the ones who find out that they are in debt the day the farmer commits suicide.
 So here you have widows, and the government figures are more than 200,000 since 1997.

 So you have a widow who has lost her husband and land and is left with a debt and children to bring up alone.
 I also want to point out two interesting planted stories and studies.
-Monsanto planted a study saying that women are gaining a lot from BP cotton—the genetically engineered cotton they have introduced—and that more and more women are picking cotton in the cotton fields.
+Monsanto planted a study claiming that women are reaping significant benefits from BP cotton—the genetically engineered cotton they introduced—and that more and more women are picking cotton in the fields.
 Cotton picking indicated slavery; it wasn’t considered a liberating job.
 And in India, if women work in cotton picking, it’s because they have lost their lands and are not growing anything for themselves anymore.
-The study of Monsanto says that, therefore, the men are probably in the kitchen and bringing up children when Monsanto knows that men have committed suicide.
+The study of Monsanto says that, therefore, men are probably in the kitchen and bringing up children when Monsanto knows that men have committed suicide.

-Interestingly, the other new study planted a second time by Monsanto was about suicides in two villages, but they were not suicides.
-Monsanto has millions of dollars for advertisements and planted stories; no one will challenge them or check.
+Interestingly, the other new study, planted a second time by Monsanto, was about suicides in two villages, but they were not suicides.
+Monsanto has millions of dollars for advertising and planted stories; no one will challenge them or check them.
 But you know, we check.
 The movements on the ground are checked, and we will issue a very detailed report about Monsanto’s manipulation of these two villages.

-Would it be accurate to say that larger corporations manipulate information, play with the public mindset, and use public relations for private gains?
+Would it be accurate to say that larger corporations manipulate information, sway public opinion, and utilise public relations for private gain?

-Definitely; for example, Tata Steel, which is expanding its empire by acquiring land from tribals in Kalinganagar, killed 12 people.
+Definitely.
+For example, Tata Steel, which is expanding its empire by acquiring land from tribals in Kalinganagar, killed 12 people.
 However, their advertisements have tribals saying how much they have benefited from Tata Steel.
-Every corporation, especially related to natural resources, has a spin, and public relations have replaced facts.
+Every corporation, especially one in the natural resources sector, has its spin, and public relations has replaced facts.

 What does the common person do?

-Why do countries import food, and how do imports affect the self-sufficiency of countries?
+Why do countries import food, and how do these imports influence their self-sufficiency?

 One, you import what you don’t grow, which is what countries have done.
 After all, colonisation was based on countries coming to India because they couldn’t grow spices.
 And I often joke: poor Christopher Columbus landed on the wrong continent and called the native American Indians because he thought he was sailing to India to grab the spice trade.

 We see forced trade based on dumping in the name of free trade.
-Dumping means collecting massive subsidies and billions of dollars and using trade laws like the WTO [World Trade Organization] to force countries to open up their borders to dump.
+Dumping means collecting massive subsidies and billions of dollars, and using trade laws like those of the WTO [World Trade Organisation] to force countries to open their borders to dumping.
 We can see what it does just by looking at India and Mexico.
-India was entirely self-sufficient in corn, but it was forced to open its borders for subsidised corn to be dumped.
+India was entirely self-sufficient in corn, but it was forced to open its borders to subsidised corn being dumped.
 In the first year, two million farmers were uprooted.
-Today, Mexico is dependent on imported corn, which is not even suitable for their food because it’s cattle feed and doesn’t make appropriate tortillas.
+Today, Mexico is dependent on imported corn, which isn’t even suitable for its food because it’s used as cattle feed and doesn’t make good tortillas.

 Soya oil was dumped in India.
 The international price was $150 a ton; the subsidy was $190.
-It wiped out our oil seed economy, and because they also use laws on so-called safety and sanitary measures, they shut down local processing.
+It wiped out our oilseed economy, and because they also use laws on so-called safety and sanitary measures, they shut down local processing.
 I calculate we lost five million farmer livelihoods and a million tiny processors that make virgin oil.
-We estimate we are losing $25 billion of farm income in India because of imports and dumping.
+We estimate that we are losing $25 billion in farm income in India due to imports and dumping.

-Yes, food is stolen from the farmer by preventing the farmer from growing crops that give the farmer nutrition and a good income.
+Yes, food is stolen from the farmer by preventing the farmer from growing crops that give the farmer nutrition and a sustainable income.

 And by replacing farmers’ diversity with monocultures of commodities, you also lose food on that level.
 But because these monocultures need chemicals, you steal food from the farmers by locking them into debt and credit.
 So, the farmer grows a cash crop like cotton and then sells all the cotton to pay back the debt.
 And the farmer is on this terrible treadmill of never having enough to eat.
 The third way food is stolen from the farmer is through the global trading system, which dumps subsidies.
 The rich countries give $400 billion in subsidies a year.
 If soya oil is dumped, and it was dumped in India in 1998, not only are the farmers who grow oilseeds in India, the mustard growers, and the coconut growers destroyed, but that entire economy gets wiped out.